DaveSkender/Stock.Indicators/Indicators/ZigZag/README.md

-﻿# Zig Zag (ZIGZAG)
+﻿# Zig Zag line

-Zig Zag is a price chart overlay that simplifies the up and down movements and transitions.
+Zig Zag is a price chart overlay that simplifies the up and down movements and transitions based on a percent change smoothing threshold.
 [More info ...](https://school.stockcharts.com/doku.php?id=technical_indicators:zigzag)

 ```csharp